MockLeagues/sqlplus/README.md

 sqlplus is a developer-friendly utility library for working with JDBC.
 It does not implement ORM features such as SQL generation or automatic cascading; rather, it provides a clean and relatively low-level layer of abstraction for managing persistence in your application.

 ## Why another database library?
 Why make another database utility library, when we already have things like JDBI or MyBatis?
-True enough, there are already great libraries out there that get the job done (and have more development manpower than just myself).
-However, there were 2 main reasons I went ahead and created sqplus anyways:
+True enough, there are already great libraries out there that get the job done, but there were 2 main reasons I went ahead and created sqplus anyways:
 * Database persistence is a topic that naturally interests me.
-I attempted to create my own ORM (in the spirit of Hibernate) awhile back but quickly realized I bit off way more than I could chew, so this is my middle ground
+I attempted to create my own ORM awhile back but quickly realized I bit off way more than I could chew, so this is my middle ground
-* I wanted to create a JDBC library which leveraged the power of Java 8's functional features.
-The ResultSet object is just screaming for Java 8's streaming features since it is, at its core, basically a collection
+* I wanted to create a JDBC library which leveraged the enormous power of Java 8's functional features

 ## Basic Usage